EventStore/documentation/docs/cloud/faq.md

 #### Are maintenance windows part of the SLA?

 You can find out about the SLA levels provided by Event Store Cloud in our [Service Level Agreement](https://www.eventstore.com/cloud-services-service-level-agreement).
+Any scheduled maintenances will be posted in the Event Store Cloud Console, as well as on the [Event Store Cloud Status Page](https://status.eventstore.cloud/).

 ## Support